Python0nTop/Python0nTop/README.md

 - 👋 Hi, I’m @inginc
 - 👨‍💻 I’m interested in: Malware Development
-- 🧠 I’m currently learning: Python and a bit of PowerShell
+- 🧠 I’m currently learning: C++ and Python
 - 🤝 I’m looking to collaborate on: Anything if you wanna collab.
 But I doubt anyone will because I suck
 - 🌏 How to reach me: @inginc on Discord